andreicioban/Blog-posts-Fullstack-JS/README.md

   Let the generator do its maginc and you have a new application with a lot of tools like `npm`, `grunt`, `bower`, `.gitignore` configured out of the box, as well as some frameworks like `Express`, `Mongoose`, `Angular` configured and working as starting point for your project.

-  Offcourse the generator we are using is more powerful and you can use it to generate other components like `endpoints`, `routes`, `services`, `directives` for the project, but you get the point.
+  Of course the generator we are using is more powerful and you can use it to generate other components like `endpoints`, `routes`, `services`, `directives` for the project, but you get the point.

 #### [Google's Web Starter Kit](https://developers.google.com/web/starter-kit/) - the boilerplate and tooling for multi-device development.

-  `Google's Web Starter Kit` is another great tool that hepls you get going with your project with a lot of features lieke:
+  `Google's Web Starter Kit` is another great tool that helps you get going with your project with a lot of features like:

   - Multi-device responsive boilerplate
   - Cross-device Synchronization